lpapailiou/fac/README.md

 #### Function calls
 <ul>
-<li>Function calls consist of an identifier, followed by an opening round bracket, parameters, a closing bracket and a semicolon.</li>
+<li>Function calls consist of an identifier, followed by an opening round bracket, arguments, a closing bracket and a semicolon.</li>
-<li>Parameters can be zero, one or multiple (comma separated) expressions.</li>
+<li>Arguments can be zero, one or multiple (comma separated) expressions.</li>
 <li>Without the semicolon, a function call can be used as value within an expression, as it is expected to always have a return value.</li>
 </ul>